PrEP and sexually transmitted infections

 Concern has been raised that pre-exposure prophylaxis (PrEP) could lead to, or contribute to, a new epidemic of sexually transmitted infections (STIs) other than HIV.

-Viral STIs include herpes, genital warts and hepatitis B and hepatitis C; the latter two can eventually cause fatal liver disease if left untreated and human papillomavirus (HPV) can cause cervical, anal and oral cancer.
-The rest of this briefing, however, will concentrate mainly on gonorrhoea, chlamydia and syphilis, as these are the infections that have seen large increases in recent years.
+Viral STIs include herpes, genital warts, hepatitis B and hepatitis C; the latter two can eventually cause fatal liver disease if left untreated.
+As well as warts, human papillomavirus (HPV) can cause cervical, anal and oral cancer.
+The rest of this briefing will concentrate mainly on gonorrhoea, chlamydia and syphilis, as these are the infections that have seen large increases in recent years.

 The questions we will aim to answer in this briefing are:

-• To what extent have STI infections actually increased in recent years?
+• To what extent have cases of STIs increased in recent years?

-• Are these increases especially concentrated in gay men, especially since PrEP became available?
+• Are these increases especially concentrated in gay men, particularly since PrEP became available?

 • Are increases in STIs correlated with other changes in behaviour such as reduced condom use, ‘seroadaptive’ behaviours such as serosorting (preference for sexual partners of the same HIV status) or seropositioning (decisions on sex roles dependent on HIV status)?